SAP/openui5-docs/docs/Creating_an_Entity_c9723f8.md

 In some applications users need to be able to quickly enter a large amount of new records.
 A "Create" button or the related keyboard shortcut that needs to be explicitly pressed would slow down the user.
 To avoid this, the application could provide multiple **inline creation rows** in the table that are initially filled with default values and are not persisted in the back end.

 You can create such an inline creation row by calling [`sap.ui.model.odata.v4.ODataListBinding#create`](https://openui5.hana.ondemand.com/#/api/sap.ui.model.odata.v4.ODataListBinding/methods/create) with the `bInactive` parameter.
 Call it multiple times for multiple rows.
 These rows are called inactive because they are not sent to the server.
-Once the user modifies a property of such an inactive row, and the modification passes the client-side validation, the row will be sent to the server with the next batch for the binding's update group.
+Once the user modifies a property of such an inactive row, and the modification passes the client-side validation, a [`v4.ODataListBinding.createActivate`](https://openui5.hana.ondemand.com/#/api/sap.ui.model.odata.v4.ODataListBinding%23events/createActivate) event is fired and the row will be sent to the server with the next batch for the binding's update group.
+The event can be used to create a new inline creation row.

 ***